Bio

 Estimating the Economic Benefits of Brownfields Cleanup and Redevelopment, Washington, DC — Served as the principal econometrician for an effort to develop a framework for estimating the benefits of brownfields cleanup and redevelopment.
 The analytical framework involved developing a hedonic housing value model to analyze the market capitalizations of brownfields on surrounding neighborhoods.
 The analysis showed that proximity to brownfields had a substantial negative impact on housing prices, and all else equal, cleaning up brownfields significantly improved neighborhoods and local housing markets.

-Livability Index, Washington, DC — Served as the lead statistical programmer for the development of a livability index website that scores more than 200,000 neighborhoods and communities across the U.S. using 60 different measures of livability impacting the lives of residents.
+Livability Index, Washington, DC — Served as the lead statistical programmer for the development of a livability index website that scores more than 200,000 neighborhoods and communities across the United States using 60 different measures of livability impacting the lives of residents.
 The website can be accessed at https://livabilityindex.aarp.org/.

 Worst-Case Scenario Modeling: Fatalities and Injuries, Washington, DC — Led worst-case scenario modeling of vessel-related accidents resulting in fatalities and/or injuries using the extreme value theory framework.